dbetchkal/NPS-ActiveSpace/_DENA/README.md

 This script is used to generate active spaces for a single site for a variety of omni sources to determine which omni source produces the active space that most closely matches the ground truthed tracks.

+Please note that the Precision-Recall plot that is shown at the end of a run is automatically saved.

 | command-line arg      | description                                                                                                                                                                                                                                                             |
 |-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `-e`, `--environment`  | **required.**<br/>The configuration environment to use. *Ex*: To use `production.config` pass `-e production`                                                                                                                                                           |